2018 ACC men's basketball tournament: Seeds

 All 15 ACC teams participated in the tournament.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 The tournament was held over five consecutive days.
 Teams ranked 10–15 played on the first day; teams ranked 5–9 entered the bracket on the second day, with teams ranked 1–4 entering on the third day (quarterfinals).
 The semifinals were played on the fourth day, and the finals on the last day.

 Schedule

-All games will be televised on the ACC Network within the ACC footprint and simulcast nationally on the ESPN networks denoted below.
+All games were televised on the ACC Network within the ACC footprint and simulcast nationally on the ESPN networks denoted below.